nitinbhojwani/pep8-checker/README.md

 ### 3. To auto-correct to PEP8 standards in case of director-y(ies)

 * ```fab auto_clean:dir1,dir2```
-It will remove .pyc files and auto-correct all the .py files inside both the directories dir1 and dir2
+It will remove .pyc files and auto-correct all the .py files(to certain extent), inside both the directories dir1 and dir2

 * ```fab auto_clean```
-It will remove .pyc files and auto-correct all .py files inside current directory
+It will remove .pyc files and auto-correct all .py files(to certain extent), inside current directory

 ### 4. To auto-correct to PEP8 standards in case of file(s)